ezsystems/ezplatform/INSTALL.md

        C. **Using chown on systems that don't support ACL**

        Some systems don't support ACL at all.
-You will either need to set your web server's user as the owner of the required directories.
+You will need to set your web server's user as the owner of the required directories.

        ```bash
        $ sudo chown -R www-data:www-data ezpublish/{cache,logs,config,sessions} web